 Question #1: What Does the MISSION Act Mean for Veterans?

-Answer: The Mission Act, passed on June 6, gives Veterans the option to visit urgent care centers that are within the Veterans Affairs' (VA) network of community providers, such as MedExpress.
+Answer: The MISSION Act, passed on June 6, 2019, gives Veterans the option to visit urgent care centers that are within the Veterans Affairs' (VA) network of community providers, such as MedExpress.

 Eligible Veterans can go to an urgent care center for certain same-day services and treatments.
 Urgent care centers are a great option for fast, non-emergent care—you’ll typically have shorter wait times than emergency rooms, too.

-Question #2: Can I Get Urgent Care Treatment at MedExpress?
+Question #2: Can Veterans Get Urgent Care Treatment at MedExpress?

-Question #3: What Services and Treatments Can I Receive at MedExpress?
+Question #3: What Services and Treatments Can Veterans Receive at MedExpress?

-Answer: The urgent care benefits through the Mission Act allow Veterans to receive services for everyday illnesses and injuries such as:
+Answer: The MISSION Act introduced new Veterans benefits, allowing them to receive urgent care services for everyday illnesses and injuries such as: